alallema/picture_dictionnary/README.md

 This project is search engine of picture and video for mood board The goal is to labelise pictures from choosen source download and reference them to be able to retrieve interesting data by word or mood

+## Architecture

 ### Code Architecture

-This projects try to follow *hexagonal architecture* principles.
-So:
+This projects try to create module that can be changed easily for another solution, for each module:

 *  Domain part is placed inside \<subproject\>/service
 *  Dependency injection is done inside \<subproject\>/cmd/main.go
 *  Mostly, the other directories inside subprojects are adapters

-Picture Dictionnary follows the principle of **Monorepo** strategy, this means that all (micro)services or batch scripts running in production should be inside this repo.
+Picture Dictionnary follows the principle of **Monorepo** strategy, this means that all (micro)services running in production should be inside this repo.
 Let's take a look of each folder:

 * In **api**, we have the service that allows us to make request to the picture-dictionnary